-Indicators Very strong evidence of skill 5-4 points Moderate evidence of skill 3-2 points Weak evidence of skill 1-0 points Points Earned Weight Total Score Oral Communica tion - 300 points Examples Examples are vivid, precise and clearly explained.
+Indicators Very strong evidence of skill 5-4 points Moderate evidence of skill 3-2 points Weak evidence of skill 1-0 points Points Earned Weight Total Score Oral Communica ntion - 300 points Examples Examples are vivid, precise and clearly explained.
 Examples are original, logical and relevant Examples are usually concrete, sometimes need clarification.
-Examples are effective but need more originality or thought.
+Examples are effective, but need more originality or thought.
 Examples are abstract or not clearly defined.
 Examples are sometimes confusing, leaving the listeners with questions.
 X 10 Speaking without hesitation Speaks very articulately without hesitation.
 Never has the need for unnecessary pauses or hesitation when speaking.
 Speaks articulately but sometimes hesitates.
 Occasionally has the need for a long pause or moderate hesitation when speaking.
 Speaks articulately but frequently hesitates.
 Frequently hesitates or has long, awkward pauses while speaking.
 X 10 Tone Appropriate tone is consistent.
 Speaks at the right pace to be clear.
 Pronunciation of words is very clear and intent is apparent.
 Appropriate tone is usually consistent.
 Speaks at the right pace most of the time, but shows some nervousness.
 Pronunciation of words is usually clear, sometimes vague.
 Has difficulty using an appropriate tone.
 Pace is too fast; nervous.
 Pronunciation of words is difficult to understand; unclear.
-X 10 Connecting and articulating facts and issues Exemplary in connecting facts and issues and articulating how they impact the issue locally and globally.
-Possesses a strong knowledge base and effectively articulates information regarding related facts and current issues.
-Sufficient in connecting facts and issues and articulating how they impact the issue locally and globally.
-Possesses a good knowledge base and for the most part, articulates information regarding related facts and current issues. connecting facts and issues and articulating how they impact the issue locally and globally.
+X 10 Responding to topic selected and articulating facts and issues Completely addresses the topic selected, exemplary in connecting facts and issues relating to the topic and articulating how they impact the issue locally and globally.
+Possesses a strong knowledge base and effectively shares accurate information regarding related facts and current issues.
+Sufficient in addressing the topic selected, connecting facts and issues relating to the topic and articulating how they impact the issue locally and globally.
+Possesses a good knowledge base and for the most part, shares accurate information regarding related facts and current issues.
+Does not completely align speech with topic selected, has difficulty with connecting facts and issues and articulating how they impact the issue locally and globally.
 Possesses some knowledge base but is unable to articulate information regarding related facts and current issues.
-X 30 Oral Communi cations Tota Non-verbal Comr munication - 400 points Attention (eye contact) Eye contact constantly used as an effective connection.
-Constantly looks at the entire audience Eye contact is mostly effective and consistent.
-Mostly looks around the audience (60-80% of Eye contact does not always allow connection with the speaker.
-Occasionally looks at X 20
+X 30 Oral Communications Toto 11